Sorayal/C-/README.md

-In this repository you will find some code snippets.
+In this repository is reserved mainly for C#.